pesterhazy/presumably/posts/reagent-2.md

 (defonce !state (atom {}))
 ```

-and forget to include `reagent.core/atom` as atom in the namespace declartion.
+and forget to refer `reagent.core/atom` as `atom` in the namespace declartion.
-For this reason, I recommend always explicitly specifying `r/atom`:
+For this reason, I prefer explicitly specifying the qualified function
+name `r/atom`:

 ```clojure
 (ns my-test.core